picarro/sam-foup-public/README.md

 ### Web UI

-Picarro Edge is built with support for [gRPC reflection](https://grpc.io/docs/guides/reflection/), and is therefore accesible with tools such as [gRPC-UI](https://www.fullstory.com/blog/grpcui-dont-grpc-without-it/).
+Picarro Edge is built with support for [gRPC reflection](https://grpc.io/docs/guides/reflection/), and is therefore accessible with tools such as [gRPC-UI](https://www.fullstory.com/blog/grpcui-dont-grpc-without-it/).

 Follow the instructions the [gRPC-UI GitHub page](https://github.com/fullstorydev/grpcui) to install this tool, then launch it as follows: